Gartner predicts a 6.6 percent decline in traditional PC shipments next year

 Reports emerged over the weekend claiming Lenovo, the world's No. 1 PC maker in terms of shipments, has been in talks with Sony about a possible joint venture involving the sale of Sony's Vaio PC business.
 Considering that Sony's Vaio PC division is operating at a loss, not to mention Lenovo having just announced plans to purchase Motorola Mobility for $2.91 billion, investors are spooked.

 We appreciate it when a case manufacturer dares to go above and beyond the standard construction techniques we see time and time again.
 Enter Phanteks’s Enthoo Primo chassis—a case that sounds more like a sneeze than a container for your expensive hardware, but one that comes with a few tricks hidden within its jet-black frame.
 However, a few peculiar quirks make us hesitant to give this $250 chassis a full-on recommendation.

-Note: This review was originally featured in the June 2013 issue of the magazine.
+Note: This article was originally featured in the December 2013 issue of the magazine